-Whether you’re a newcomer to Canada or have grown up in the Canadian school system, you may have a number of questions about the structure of the education system in our country.
-As a parent, you want the best for your children, and to support and prepare them for each stage of their education.
-In this blog, we’ll review the Canadian education system's reputation for quality — across primary and elementary education through to advanced degrees — plus explain how education can differ by province or territory.
+Whether you're new to Canada or have grown up in the Canadian school system, you likely have questions about how education is structured here.
+As a parent, understanding the education system helps you support your child at each stage of their learning journey.
+We'll walk you through the Canadian education system's reputation for quality — from elementary school through to advanced degrees — and explain how education differs by province or territory.

 The Structure of the Canadian Education System

-Canada is consistently ranked as one of the highest-performers in the OECD's annual Programme for International Student Assessment (PISA).
-Our students are among the best in the world for sciences, and are also above average in mathematics and reading.
+Canada consistently ranks near the top in the OECD's annual Programme for International Student Assessment (PISA), an international test that measures how well students perform.
+Canadian students rank among the best in the world for sciences, and score above average in mathematics and reading.

 In Canada, students are generally expected to begin attending school by age 6, and school is compulsory until age 16.
-These guidelines are enforced by province, however.
+However, these guidelines are enforced at the provincial level.
 Some school systems, such as Ontario’s, mandate that students must stay in school to the age of 18, or until they have earned a high school diploma.
 In Quebec, students finish high school in grade 11, and generally progress to Cegep, a collegiate program.
 It can include education in trades or vocations (three years), or a two-year pre-university course.

 Finally, while students are mandated to begin school between the ages of 5 and 7 depending on the province, most students begin with kindergarten or pre-kindergarten classes, from the ages of 4 to 5.

 The school systems are governed at the provincial level in Canada, but public education is similar across the country.
 Each province or territory has a department or ministry of education.
-These governing bodies define policy and legislation, as well as managing the standards for the educational, administrative and financial workings of the department or ministry.
-The differences between provinces are due to the unique culture, history of geographic conditions of each region, with no significant differences in quality or knowledge attainment between the provincial and territorial systems.
+These governing bodies create the rules and laws for schools, and make sure schools meet standards for teaching quality, operations, and budgets.
+Each province differs based on its unique culture, history, and geography, but the quality of education and what students learn remains consistent across Canada.

 Education Levels

 Like most western countries, Canada’s school systems are divided into elementary education, high school, and optional post-secondary programs.
-Public education at the elementary and high school level is free to all students of the right age group, provided they are residents of the province they are seeking education in.
+Public elementary and high school education is free for all students in the appropriate age group who live in the province.

 Elementary School

 In elementary school, children attend full day classes with a group of their peers.
-Their teacher is usually the same across most subjects, and students do most of their learning in the same classroom.
+Students typically have one main teacher who covers most subjects, and they spend most of their day in the same classroom.
 In some provinces, elementary education is governed by a religious body, such as a Catholic school board.
 There are also private schools, for which parents will pay a yearly tuition.
 These schools may be religious, and they may also be segregated by gender.

 For families who are newcomers to Canada, their child may be assessed by the school board to ensure they are placed in a grade and classroom that is appropriate for their current educational level.